krdurrett/Rock-Paper-Scissors/README.md

    - cd into the project
    - Type “open index.html” into your terminal to view the application in your browser OR open the project in your editor to view the code

   Click around the site to choose Classic or Difficult game play, then you may select which fighter you'd like.
 You are playing against the computer.
 Your wins     will persist and be shown on the side of the screen.
+You also have the option to click a button to clear your wins.

 ## Main Game Choice View: